 Sadly, childbirth injuries are common in places where there is no easy access to healthcare.
-Rwanda is one of many places in the world where a woman can be seriously injured during childbirth.
-These injuries can include the common things seen with vaginal birth like vaginal tears, bleeding, and infections, or can include more devastating injuries, like fistula.
+Rwanda is one of many places in the world where a woman can be gravely injured during childbirth.
+These injuries can include the common things seen with vaginal birth like tears, bleeding, and infections, or can include more devastating injuries, like fistula.

 Fistula is the term used the to describe a hole between two areas that should not be connected.
 Fistula can lead to leakage of urine or feces, which causes a terrible smell and makes it impossible to stay clean.
 There is an excellent video on fistula by PBS here.